letoram/arcan/README.md

 Arcan, Scriptable 2D/3D Multimedia Engine

-Arcan is a fast, free (GPLv3) and portable (BSD, Linux, Windows, …) fully LUA- scriptable 2D/3D engine for realtime media processing and frontend purposes e.g. launching and manipulating games, emulators and other full-screen applications in a visual appealing way, as seamlessly as possible.
+Arcan is a fast, free (GPLv3) and portable (BSD, Linux, Windows, …) fully LUA- scriptable 2D/3D engine for realtime media processing, game and visualization prototypes and frontend purposes e.g. launching and manipulating games, emulators and other full-screen applications in a visual appealing way, as seamlessly as possible.

+Licensing details can be found in distr/COPYRIGHT

 quickstart
 =====